Shaikot37/Auction/README.md

 image_picker: It is used for picking image from device gallery.
 intl: It is used for getting random token in the project.

+## My every step was very challenging because at first I had to learn basics about flutter and other related things.
+And then within 7 days i had to make this app.
+Creating a login signup page was my first challenge but with the hellp of youtube and google i managed to create the system.
+Then creating a post, creating a form for auction and then put bid on items and declare the winner, everything was quite hard for me as i also had some exam in versity.
+To be honest i never worked that much hard for years.
+But I look forward to be an android developer in future.